 How to Roll A Joint Like A Professional

-If you're not a rolling pro, try using a 1/2 gram of weed and normal or 1 1/4 sized rolling papers when starting.
+If you're not a rolling pro, try using a 1/2 gram of herb and normal or 1 1/4 sized rolling papers when starting.
 This is a good amount of ganja for a personal sesh, and starting on the conservative side makes rolling a joint a lot easier.

 How to Roll A Joint Like Professional